Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Methods

 \subsubsection{Initialisation}

 The simulation is initialised by configuring the environment to more accurately represent the physical layout of the aged care facility, with functional spaces such as bedrooms, bathrooms, dining rooms, and activity areas.
 Residents and staff are assigned specific locations based on their care levels and shift schedules, aligning with the real-world operations of the facility.
 Key operational parameters, including resident numbers and shift timings, are initialised to reflect the facility’s daily dynamics as outlined in Table \ref{tab2}, establishing the foundational conditions under which the model operates.
 During this initiation phase, decision rules and algorithms are activated to define agent behaviours, such as task prioritisation and interaction patterns.
 These rules, informed by the survey data and real-world parameters, guide the agents’ decisions throughout the simulation, ensuring that their actions align as closely as possible with real world operational dynamics of the aged care facility.
-Feedback mechanisms are also initialised to monitor the performance of agents and adjust parameters as needed, ensuring that the model remains responsive to changes in the simulated environment.
-This includes the adaptation of shift schedules, reallocation of resources, and modification of agent interactions based on the evolving conditions within the simulation.
+During initialisation, behavioural rules and task priorities are activated to govern agent actions throughout the simulation.

 The model incorporates behavioural programming, time-based variability, and parameter variation to simulate the real-world diversity in agent behaviours and outcomes.
 Key operational parameters, such as staffing levels, shift durations, number of staff per wing, and initial resident population, were systematically varied to explore their influence on contact patterns and on the system.
 To reflect the unpredictability of human behaviour, stochastic elements introduce randomness into decision-making processes.
 A pseudorandom number generator is employed with a new seed number for each modelling run, ensuring that each run is non-replicable and introduces unique variations into the simulation.
 This randomness, combined with the structured variability, allows the model to capture a wide range of probabilistic interactions and outcomes.